OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_ha.rst

 Before proceeding, make sure you don't have any VMs in a transient state (prolog, migr, epil, save).
 Wait until these VMs get to a final state (running, suspended, stopped, done).
 Check the :ref:`Managing Virtual Machines guide <vm_guide_2>` for more information on the VM life-cycle.

 Step 2.
-Set All Host to Offline Mode
+Set All Hosts to Offline Mode
 ================================================================================

-Set all host to offline mode to stop all monitoring processes.
+Set all Hosts to offline mode to stop all monitoring processes.

 Step 3.
 Stop the HA Cluster
 ================================================================================

 You need to stop all the nodes in the cluster to upgrade them at the same time.
-Start from the followers and leave the leader to the end.
+Start with the followers and leave the leader until the end.

 Step 4.
 Upgrade the Leader
 ================================================================================

 Follow Steps 4 to 8 described in the :ref:`Upgrading Single Front-end Deployments <upgrade_single>` guide in the HA leader.

-Afterwards create a database backup to replicate the *upgraded* state to the followers:
+Afterwards, create a database backup to replicate the *upgraded* state to the followers:

 .. prompt:: bash $ auto